Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/diagnostics.md

 /stationdisplay > Mounted Displays > View Diagnostics
 ```

-The player needs `sonoran.display.diagnostics`.
+The player needs `sonoran.stationdisplay.menu` to open the menu and
+`sonoran.stationdisplay.diagnostics` to open diagnostics.
 The menu shows:

 * CAD detected, compatible, version, and current error
 * Configured and nearby display counts